 Catalonia's bid for independence from Spain explained

-It is Spain's biggest political crisis since democracy was restored in 1975, after the death of military dictator Gen Francisco Franco.
+It is the country's biggest political crisis since democracy was restored in 1975, after the death of military dictator General Francisco Franco.

 How did we get here?

 Catalonia is one of Spain's wealthiest and most productive regions and has a distinct history dating back almost 1,000 years.

 Before the Spanish Civil War it enjoyed broad autonomy but that was suppressed under Gen Franco.

 When Franco died, the region was granted autonomy again under the 1978 constitution and prospered as part of the new, democratic Spain.